microchip-pic-avr-examples/avr64ea48-nvm-read-while-write-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

 # Servicing Peripheral Interrupts While Writing Flash
-This example shows how to use the Read-While-Write (RWW) feature on supported AVR® devices.
+This example shows how to use the Read-While-Write (RWW) feature on supported AVR® devices as described in the [TB TB3344 - Servicing Peripheral Interrupts While Writing to Flash](https://microchip.com/DS90003344) document from Microchip.
 It will demonstrate how the CPU halts when writing without the RWW and how it runs using the RWW.
 In this example, the drivers are generated using MPLAB® Code Configurator (MCC).

 The Microchip AVR® EA Family of microcontrollers features Flash memory where the Flash divides in two sections: the Read-While-Write (RWW) section and Non Read-While-Write (NRWW).
 This enables the CPU to continue running instructions in the NRWW section while a Flash write is executed on the RWW section.